aws/eks-anywhere/docs/content/en/docs/reference/eksctl/anywhere_create_cluster.md

       --skip-ip-check                       Skip check for whether cluster control plane ip is in use --skip-validations stringArray        Bypass create validations by name.
 Valid arguments you can pass are --skip-validations=vsphere-user-privilege
-      --tinkerbell-bootstrap-ip string      The IP used to expose the Tinkerbell stack from the bootstrap cluster --unhealthy-machine-timeout string    (DEPRECATED) Override the default unhealthy machine timeout (default "5m0s")
+      --tinkerbell-bootstrap-ip string      The IP used to expose the Tinkerbell stack from the bootstrap cluster --smee-bind-ip string                 IP of the interface on which smee will bind it's services --unhealthy-machine-timeout string    (DEPRECATED) Override the default unhealthy machine timeout (default "5m0s")
 ```